ahujaesh/ahujaesh.github.io/README.md

 _Learn More:_ Find links to official Destination Imagination websites for additional information.

-**How to Contribute**
+**How to Contribute:**
-We welcome contributions to improve and enhance our website.
-If you have suggestions, found issues, or want to add content, feel free to submit pull requests to improve this website.
-Additionally, you can reach out to us via email at [daringdragonsdi@gmail.com](mailto:daringdragonsdi@gmail.com).
+If you have suggestions, found issues, or want to add content, feel free to submit a pull request to improve this website.
+Alternately, you can reach out to us via email at [daringdragonsdi@gmail.com](mailto:daringdragonsdi@gmail.com).

 **Contact Us**
 For any inquiries or collaboration opportunities, please email us at daringdragonsdi@gmail.com.
 We appreciate your interest and support!